RajaeWalker/Wazuh-SIEM-Home-Lab/README.md

 This project documents the design, deployment, and validation of a Security Information and Event Management (SIEM) home lab using Wazuh and Microsoft Sysmon.
 The lab was built in VMware Workstation with an Ubuntu Server hosting the Wazuh Manager, Indexer, and Dashboard, and a Windows 11 endpoint configured with the Wazuh Agent and Sysmon.

-The goal of the project was to gain hands-on experience deploying a SIEM, collecting Windows security telemetry, creating custom detection rules, and investigating alerts through the Wazuh Dashboard.
+The goal of the project was to gain hands-on experience deploying a SIEM, collecting Windows security telemetry, validating built-in Wazuh detections, and monitoring security events through the Wazuh Dashboard.
 Throughout the project, I configured secure log collection, validated end-to-end event ingestion, and documented the environment to demonstrate practical SOC analyst skills.

 ## Objectives